What does the aftermath of the TCR look like? How did I scratch, what did I do afterwards, and how did I feel about it?

 How did I scratch?

 I sent an email to Jon, the TCR comms manager, telling him that I was scratching, then I phoned Miranda to let her know.
 I have to emphasise here how lucky I was to have scratched where I did.
 CP4 was only about 10 km away, so it was not difficult to get there.
-In the very worst case I could’ve walked (would’ve taken an hour or two), but as it happened Luca, one of the CP4 volunteers, was kind enough to just drive up to the mountain top and collect me.
+In the very worst case I could’ve walked (would’ve taken a few hours), but as it happened Luca, one of the CP4 volunteers, was kind enough to just drive up to the mountain top and collect me.
 Within half an hour of phoning, I was down at CP4.

 The self-supported nature of the TCR generally applies also to scratching.
 There’s no broom wagon to collect stragglers, so you make your own arrangements.
 If I’d had to scratch in the middle of rural Montenegro, for example, I expect there would’ve been a lot of hitchhiking and improvised bus and train journeys involved (entirely non-trivial when you have a broken bike to look after).
 There’s always a way to get home, but it’s likely to be complicated, expensive, and time-consuming.
 This is one of the risks you accept.